RaissaFondjo/Group_6_Final_Project/README.md

 ![Correlation Between Average Price and Room Type](https://user-images.githubusercontent.com/79486450/126870476-9c393ad6-9efd-4f32-970f-4f356dc059d5.png)

 ##### Property Type:
 Property characteristics, which is property type also play major role when it comes to pricing the rental unit.
-Price for each property type boken down by room type.
-Colour shows details about the propery type and the highlighter option to provide select and show specific Neighborhood.
+Price for each property type broken down by room type.
+Colour shows details about the property type and the highlighter option to provide select and show specific Neighborhood.
 Below figure indicates that regardless of the room type property such as Apartment and house rental price are significantly higher than other type of property.
 ![Price Range by Room   Property Type](https://user-images.githubusercontent.com/79486450/126870782-12cba00b-7a7c-4d36-adc9-b1107c70ae05.png)

 ##### Number of Reviews:
 Customer reviews significantly affect the prices, and the figure below indicate the relationship of number of review and the type of room and property.
-Distinct count of Number Of Reviews for each Room Type broken down by Property Type.
+Distinct count of Number of Reviews for each Room Type broken down by Property Type.
 Color shows details about Property Type and the highlighter option to provide select and show specific Neighborhood.
 Based on the chart we can identify that Apartment and house rental has the higher number of reviews.
 ![Number of Reviews by Room   Property Type](https://user-images.githubusercontent.com/79486450/126870933-92b966eb-9e58-4034-8cc2-e4a05c0eccc4.png)

 ##### Amenities:
-The below chart represent the amenities provided by the host for the rental units, we can indicate that based on 95% of the rental unit have access to Wireless internet and these amenities are based on client needs.
+The below chart represents the amenities provided by the host for the rental units, we can indicate that based on 95% of the rental unit have access to Wireless internet and these amenities are based on client needs.
 ![Amenities](https://user-images.githubusercontent.com/79486450/126871026-f1fef731-85e9-4261-8867-598308404679.png)

 #### Which neighborhoods in Boston have the highest rental prices?